Billionaires' Brides of Convenience, Book 6

-No time for that bullshit.
+No time for this bullshit.
 Let her go.
 You have three months left to find a wife.

 I drive past the guard manning the gated community in Charlottesville.
-He merely nods.
-The lush verdant lawn stretches endlessly, trees big with branches that stretch far.
-The leaves are still a vibrant jade, but a tinge of orange, yellow and red has started to creep in, a discordant signal to the end of summer.
+He gives me a bored nod.
+The verdant lawn stretches endlessly, trees big with branches that defy gravity.
+Their leaves are still a vibrant jade, but a tinge of orange, yellow and red has started to creep in, a discordant sign of the end of summer.
 Homes are stately in stone and brick, with elegant white-framed windows.
-Beyond them is a golf course, which I never used.
+Beyond them is a golf course, which I’ve never used.

 I only bought an “estate” here because it had an acceptable house for sale.
 Ava was studying at the University of Virginia, and flying back and forth between the east and west coasts didn’t appeal.
 That’s ten hours per round trip I could’ve spent with her.
 Seattle didn’t have anything for me.
 Still doesn’t, which is why I haven’t moved back after finishing my treatment at the UVA hospital.

-My home sprawls on one level and comes with seven bedrooms.
-Perhaps it was divine providence that the only place available was a one-level house.
-Going up and down the stairs with my injuries would’ve been difficult, especially on days when I was wheelchair-bound.
+My home sprawls on one level and has seven bedrooms.
+Perhaps it was divine providence that the only place available was a single-story house.
+Going up and down stairs with my injuries would’ve been difficult, especially on days when I was wheelchair-bound.

-I park my car in the three-car garage.
+I park in the four-car garage.
 On the other side is a silver Lexus that’s barely three years old.
 I don’t drive it, but I make sure it’s well maintained.

-You should get rid of it.
+Get rid of the damn thing.
 She’s not coming back.

 Shaking off the gloomy thoughts, I step out.
-The black waxed surface of the Mercedes is like a mirror, reflecting my white, strained face.
+The black, waxed surface of the Mercedes is like a mirror, reflecting the strain on my face.
 I take the time to smooth it into a calm mask and slip quietly into the house.

-“Welcome home, Lucas,” Gail says in greeting, her voice as gentle as a spring breeze.
-She eyes my face.
+“Welcome home, Lucas,” Gail says, her voice as gentle as a spring breeze.
+She eyes me.
 “Something warm to drink?”